 For the bread: Preheat the oven to 350 degrees Fahrenheit.
 Spray coat a glass 9×5 inch loaf pan.
-To prevent the bottom from over baking, place the loaf pan onto of two cookie sheets stacked together.
+To prevent the bottom from over baking, place the loaf pan onto two cookie sheets stacked together.

-Sift or whisk (Like I did) the flour through the baking soda.
+In a large bowl, sift or whisk (Like I did) the flour through the baking soda.
 In the bowl of a stand mixer fitted with a paddle attachment, combine the butter and sugar until creamy.
 Then, add the eggs and the mashed bananas and combine.

-Add the 1/2 of the flour mixture to the butter mixture and combine on low speed until ingredients are mixed together.
+Add 1/2 of the flour mixture to the butter mixture and combine on low speed until ingredients are mixed together.
 Add 1/2 the buttermilk or milk and yogurt combination and combine on low.
 Add the rest of the dry ingredients and the buttermilk or milk and yogurt combination and mix until just incorporated.
 Do not over mix.